miarec/ansible-role-proxy/README.md

                                                                 +--------------+
 ```
 ### NAT
 The SIP/RTP Proxy is installed in a private network alongside MiaRec Recorders and PostgreSQL instance.
-Public Address is NAT'd to SIP-Proxy private address, Kamailio will handle NAT translation of SIP headers and SDP via [`nathelper` module](https://kamailio.org/docs/modules/5.0.x/modules/nathelper.html) and [`rtpproxy` module](https://kamailio.org/docs/modules/5.1.x/modules/rtpproxy.html)
+Public Address is NAT'd to SIP-Proxy private address, Kamailio will handle NAT translation of SIP headers and SDP via [`nathelper module`](https://kamailio.org/docs/modules/5.0.x/modules/nathelper.html) and [`rtpproxy module`](https://kamailio.org/docs/modules/5.1.x/modules/rtpproxy.html)

 ### LoadBalancing
-Calls are loadbalanceed between Recorder instances using the [`dispatcher` module](https://kamailio.org/docs/modules/4.3.x/modules/dispatcher.html).
+Calls are loadbalanceed between Recorder instances using the [`dispatcher module`](https://kamailio.org/docs/modules/4.3.x/modules/dispatcher.html).

+Loadbalancing is affected by several variables, listed [below](./README.md#loadbalancing-1)

+By default, calls are distributed equally to all recorders round-robin style

 ## Role Varailble

 ### Required Varaibles

+Host Variables

-Host Variables - These varaibles are unique per host, as such they should be supplied as hostvars in the ansible inventory
+These varaibles are unique per host, as such they should be supplied as hostvars in the ansible inventory

 - `public_ip_address` publive ipv4 address of host
 - `private_ip_address` private ipv4 address of host